Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Introduction

 \section{Introduction}

-In Functional Data Analysis (FDA), a common problem involves assessing observations from a continuous functional $y(\cdot)$ at specific evaluation points, usually representing a continuous variable such as time.
-Since $y(\cdot)$ is not observed at every point but rather across a dense grid, smoothing techniques are often employed to convert the observed data into functions.
-This process, known as functional data representation, is commonly achieved using basis function expansion methods, considering, for example, Fourier and B-splines basis functions.
+In Functional Data Analysis (FDA), a common problem involves assessing observations from a functional $\mathcal{Y}$ over a continuum $\mathcal{T}$, where observations, denoted ${y}_i(t), i = 1, \dotsc, n$, are referred to as functional data.
+Since $y(\cdot)$ is not observed at every point, but rather across a dense grid, smoothing techniques are often employed to convert the observed data into functions.
+This process, referred to as functional data representation, is commonly achieved via basis function expansion methods, using different types of basis functions, such as Fourier or B-splines \citep{ramsay1991, ramsay2005, srivastava2016, kokoszka2017, basna2022}.
+Comprehensive reviews of functional data analysis methodologies are provided by \cite{goia2016} and \cite{aneiros2019}.

-One common method for estimating a smooth function, which is represented by a linear combination of known basis functions, involves finding the set coefficients for this linear combination that minimizes a penalized least squares criterion.
-This criterion includes a penalty term that measures the function’s roughness.
-The smoothing parameter, which controls the trade-off between data fit and smoothness, is typically determined through cross-validation \citep{ramsay2005}.
-However, while these methods effectively manage smoothness, they do not perform basis selection, which is the process of identifying the most relevant basis functions from a set of candidates.
+One common method for estimating a smooth function, represented by a linear combination of known basis functions, involves finding the set of coefficients for this linear combination that minimizes a least squares criterion, referred to as regression splines \citep[Chapter 4]{ramsay2005}.
+Another method, smoothing splines \citep[Chapter 5]{ramsay2005}, finds the coefficients by minimizing a penalized least squares criterion, which includes a penalty term that measures the function’s roughness.
+The smoothing parameter, which controls the trade-off between data fit and smoothness, is typically determined through cross-validation \citep{craven1978, rice1991, ramsay2005}.
+Although the smoothing splines method effectively manages smoothness, it does not perform basis selection, which is the process of identifying the most relevant basis functions from a set of candidates.